 Korean Mountains are an important sceneic and cultural element to both sides of the Korean divide.
 Officially there are 5 sacred mountains on the Korean Peninsula (although Kim Jong Il kind of added a 6th).
-Of the five, three are located in the DPRK and 2 in the Republic of Korea (South Korea).
+Of the five, three are located in the DPRK and 2 are in the Republic of Korea (South Korea).
 The 6th is also located in the DPRK.

 You can’t talk about anything relating to Korean mountains without mentioning Mount Paektu.
 Paektu Mountain straddles the DPRK-China border and is the alleged birthplace of the Korean nation.
 It can be visited both from the Chinese and North Korean side.
 Heaven Lake truly is one of the most amazing things you can see in North Korea.

 Myohyang Mountain (“Mysterious Fragrant Mountain”) is a mountain in the west of North Korea.
 It was allegedly the home of King Tangun, one of the forefathers of the Korean nation.
 You can visit here on a trip to North Korea and, aside from the mountain, offers the chance to see the International Friendship Exhibition.
 Only a few hours’ drive from Pyongyang.